ShvydkoPereklad/shvydkopereklad.github.io/README.md

 If one provider fails or is unavailable, the next one automatically takes over — you always get a translation.

 ### OCR (Optical Character Recognition)
 Powered by [Tesseract.js](https://tesseract.projectnaptha.com/) — runs entirely in your browser using WebAssembly.
 Images never leave your device.
+Every successful scan is automatically archived to your scan history with a generated thumbnail, recognized text, and translation.

+### Scan History
+- Each OCR scan is stored in **IndexedDB** with the full-resolution image, a lightweight thumbnail, recognized text, and translation
+- Automatically keeps your **100 newest scans** (older ones are trimmed)
+- Full-screen viewer to review the original image alongside text and translation
+- Per-scan actions: View, Copy, Speak, Delete

 ### Text-to-Speech
 Built on the Web Speech API with robust handling of browser quirks: